MdSaddamKazmi/CAPwithVisualTools/README.md

 # CAPwithVisualTools

 * This repo will help in learning SAP CAP (Cloud Application Programming) .
-The details are based on "CAP with Node.js" and UI has been created with Fiori elements template.
+The details are based on "CAP with Node.js using Visual Tools" and UI has been created with Fiori elements template.

 * Prerequisites :
   * You have BAS ( Business application studio ) editor.
 If not , you can create an account on https://account.hanatrial.ondemand.com/trial/#/home/trial and get access of BAS.